UWC2-PYTHON/ProgrammingInPython/source/modules/Booleans.rst

     result = a > b ? x : y;

-(this is the syntax from the C family of languages)
+(This is the syntax from the C family of languages.)

 In Python, the same is accomplished with the conditional expression: